sanctumos/cochlea/docs/README.md

 ## Overview

-The Letta Voice project creates low-latency voice agents using:
+Sanctum Cochlea creates low-latency voice agents using:
 - **Letta** - For AI agent management and memory
 - **LiveKit** - For real-time voice communication
 - **Deepgram** - For speech-to-text